Handbook of Business Procedures

 20.5.
 DISPOSITION OF RECORDS – GENERAL INFORMATION

-The life cycle of an official record at The University of Texas at Austin ends with disposition, which takes one of two forms: the record is transferred to archives or the record is destroyed.
+Whether an official record is created and maintained within The University of Texas at Austin or by a private contractor to the university, its life-cycle ends with disposition, which takes one of two forms: the record is transferred to archives or the record is destroyed.
 The university is required to retain one copy of every record created through university business processes, and retention requirements apply to that copy, which is the master record.
 The university is also required to record the final disposition of every master record in the university disposition log, which is managed by Records Management Services (RMS).

 RMS maintains the university records disposition log required by state law using the information provided in a department’s Request to Dispose of Records Form.
 The disposition process is not complete until the department notifies RMS of the destruction date of the records.
 Failure to maintain a complete and accurate disposition log exposes the university to serious risk in the case of lawsuits, public information requests, audits, and other claims and disputes.